seknox/trasa/website/docs/getting-started/concepts.md

 ### 3. Monitoring trusted access

 Almost every security compromises involve the misuse of trusted credentials, trusted networks, and trusted devices.
-There must be complete visibility to an active authorized session so that any malicious intent hidden in trusted access can be audited in real-time or in the future.
+There must be complete visibility to an active authorized session so that any malicious intent hidden in trusted access can be audited in realtime or in the future.

 ### 4. Realtime view of remote access